Managing in the Global Business Environment

 Housing: Students will stay in the student dormitories at the University of Siena.

 SCHOLARSHIPS: Students may apply for up to a $1000 scholarship to use toward program expenses.
 For more information click here!

 Language Requirement: None.

-- MGMT 390: Global Insights Using Scenario Planning (3 credits) will equip students with skills in adapting to changing circumstances by learning and applying some basic exercises in scenario planning.
+- MGMT 39000: Global Insights Using Scenario Planning (3 credits) - This course taught by Prof. Carol Jacobson will equip students with skills in adapting to changing circumstances by learning and applying some basic exercises in scenario planning.
 Through the tool of scenario planning, students will grapple with the implications of developing trends such as resource scarcity, technological changes, climate change, and population growth, and propose solutions to sustainability issues.
 This course may be used as a professional, international, or general elective in any Krannert Plan of Study and toward an International Business Concentration.
 Students may earn credit from multiple MGMT 390 courses, providing the courses have different titles.